niess/danton/README.md

 ### Root items
 ```
 decay           boolean              If `true` the sampled taus are decayed.
-events          integer              The number of Monte Carlo events to run.
+events          integer              The number of tentative Monte Carlo events.
 longitudinal    boolean              If `true` the transverse transport is disabled.
 mode            string               The run mode, one of "backward", "forward" or "grammage".
 output-file     string, null         The output file name or `null` for `stdout`.
-requested       integer              The requested number of valid Monte Carlo events
+requested       integer              The requested number of valid Monte Carlo events.
 seed            unsigned, null       The simulation random seed.
 If null, then the seed is set
                                        from the OS entropy using /dev/urandom.
 ```